 In the business year 2018 FWU Life Austria restarted the new business.
 For this purpose the undertaking went through a change and shifted some resources.
 The focus of the undertaking changed towards the reopening of the new business which is also reflected by the cost modelling.
-The assumptions of the cost budget for 2022 et seq. are based on a current analysis of the cost split.
-I.e. the method for modelling future costs remains unchanged compared with the previous year, but the cost assumptions (unit cost rate, premium dependent components) were adjusted according to the latest budget plan 2022 et seq.
+The assumptions of the cost budget for 2023 et seq. are based on a current analysis of the cost split.
+I.e. the method for modelling future costs remains unchanged compared with the previous year, but the cost assumptions (unit cost rate, premium dependent components) were adjusted according to the latest budget plan 2023 et seq., which was prepared taking into account reasonable inflation assumptions.